 If there’s space at the park, please:

-- Wear a face covering.
+- Wear a face covering, especially at the trailhead and parking lot where it may be crowded.
 Homemade is fine.

 - Stay at least six feet away from people who aren’t from your household.
 Further apart is better.